 - Wipe down kitchen countertops

 1 Hour – Dedicate one day a week to really focus on deeper cleaning.
 There are some weeks you won’t get to it, and that’s okay!
 If you have kids, have them help you.
-Depending on the size of your house & how speedy you are, this should take anywhere from 30 min-1.5 hours.
+Depending on the size of your house, how dirty it gets in a week & how speedy you are, this should take anywhere from 30 min-1.5 hours.
 Try your best to get to the “Monthly” chores.
 If you can’t get them done, save them for the next week!

-- Wipe down tops of washing machine & dryer
+- Wipe down tops of washer + dryer

 15-30 min – These projects don’t take much time at all!
 If you can’t get to them all one week, save it for the next week.
 I’ve even had months where I did all the projects on one day!
 If you try to get everything done at least once a month it really helps keep things looking nice.